logo

 Pilot whales got their name because it was thought that a leader "piloted" each group.
 They are also known as "blackfish" and "pothead" whales.

 They inhabit offshore and coastal waterways, including ports, bays, gulfs, estuaries, and tropical oceans.
-Being extremely sophisticated animals, they employ sound for both communication and food hunting.
+Being extremely sophisticated animals, they employ sound for both communication and hunting for food.

 They are among the marine mammals that have been researched the most in the wild.
 Additionally, because of their proximity to the shore and widespread distribution in coastal and estuary areas, they are quite common to see in the wild.